Particle Studios

 2. Enter Data Disk Mode.

-3. Open the Data folder, then locate the folder named user.XXXXX.com.particle.browser - XXXXX will be a set of numbers.
+3. Open the Data folder, then locate the folder named user.XXXXX.com.particle.browser - XXXXX is a set of numbers.

-4. Edit favorites.json - If it's not there, you can create it.
+4. Edit navigator.favorites.json - If it's not there, create it.

 5. Add your item to favorites.
 The file should look something like this: